jgwerner/keycloak-poc/README.md

-# IllumiDesk with SAML v2.0
+# POC - IllumiDesk with SAML v2.0

-- Auth0 set up as SAML Identity Provider (IdP)
-- Ngrok used to tunnel local ports to https://random-sub-domain.ngrok.io
-- Keycloak for OIDC and configuration of SAML Service Provider (SP) client
-- Ngnix
-- JupyterHub
-  - GenericOAuthenticator
-  - DockerSpawner
+## Goals

+- Test a setup that uses `https` when logging into Keycloak
+- Redirect requests from JupyterHub to Keyclaok using the GenericOAuthenticator when navigating to the JupyterHub
+- Validate a working version of Keycloak as a SAML SP and use a third party SAML IdP to complete the login flow

 ## Requirements

+For docker-compose based setup:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Auth0](https://auth0.com) (Supports free trials)
 - [Ngrok](https://ngrok.io/downloads) (Free for basic version)

+For Kubernetes-based setup:

+- Kubernetes cluster with version 1.18+
+- `kubectl` client

+> **NOTE**: refer to README in the kubernetes folder for the kubernetes POC instructions.
-## Overview
+## Docker-Compose POC

 This setup has two versions of Docker Compose: